KameJo78/KameJo_Resume2022/README.md

 **User Experience --** Designed the entire presentation, to include but not limited to the application branding, via Image Panes, Stages, Scenes, Labels, Window Modals and CSS to create visually appealing and functional design.
 The user can navigate between 16 total screens via a Combo box and/or buttons on each page.
 I ensured the user had the ability to exit the program in more than one place and return to the current playlist for additional options if desired.
 Allowed the user the ability to manipulate the application via SQL CRUD options.

 **Backend Development --** Designed and created the database schema - diyplaylist.
-Created 4 tables then loaded CSV files that contained details for each song within the Playlists.
+Created several tables then loaded CSV files that contained details for each song within the Playlists.
 Loaded each table from the backend database (MySQL) using SQL INSERT, UPDATE and SELECT Queries while instantiating DTO objects.

 **Table Management --** Designed queries to load playlist information from MySQL table using JDBC using the Driver Manager, PreparedStatements and ResultSet utilizing CRUD SQL statements: CREATE (insert), READ (select), UPDATE and DELETE.